Woodlawn Advanced Energy Recovery Centre

 A key requirement in the SEARs is for the proposal to comply with the strict new air quality and operating standards set out in the EPA’s updated Energy from Waste Policy Statement (2021).
-The new emissions standards in the Policy have been reviewed by the NSW Chief Scientist and Engineer to ensure they meet and/or exceed world’s best practice.
+The new emissions standards in the policy have been reviewed by the NSW Chief Scientist and Engineer to ensure they meet and/or exceed world best practice.

-The department requires an applicant to carry out community consultation activities before the EIS is lodged.
+The department requires an applicant to carry out community consultation activities before an EIS is lodged.

-Once the department receives the EIS, we will place it on public exhibition and invite feedback from the community, government agencies, councils and other stakeholders.
-Your feedback helps us better understand your priorities and concerns and helps us during our assessment of the proposal.
+During the department’s public exhibition, we invite feedback from the community, government agencies, councils and other stakeholders.
+Your feedback helps us better understand your concerns.

-The department will undertake a thorough merit-based assessment of the proposal in consultation with the community and key stakeholders, including Goulburn Mulwaree Council and State government agencies such as the Environment Protection Authority (EPA) and NSW Health.
-This will ensure potential impacts to the environment and risk to human health are appropriately considered.
+The department will undertake a thorough merit-based assessment of the proposal in consultation with the community and key stakeholders, including Goulburn Mulwaree Council and state government agencies such as the Environment Protection Authority (EPA) and NSW Health.
+This will ensure potential impacts to the environment and risks to human health are appropriately considered.

 To assist with its assessment, the department has engaged three independent experts in the fields of energy from waste technology and waste management, human health risk and odour.